November 4, 2018

 Thank you, your grace.

-There's sincerity in her voice.
+There's sincerity in her voice, this time.
 Dany gives her a nod and a smile, and together they resume walking through the Winterfell courtyards.